You are currently viewing New VAT Requirements For All Importers of Services in Kenya

 There is no person exempted from paying VAT in Kenya.
 It is transactions that are exempted from being charged VAT irrespective of whether the vatable supply is imported or locally supplied.
 When supply is vatable locally, it is also vatable when imported.

-This means that if you purchase a vatable service locally, you were expected to pay the VAT to the local supplier, who should then remit the VAT to KRA.
+This means that if you purchase a vatable service locally, you were expected to pay the VAT to the local supplier, who should then remit the VAT to the tax commissioner.
 Likewise, when you import vatable services, you are still expected to pay the VAT.
 But where do you pay the VAT?

 Where to pay VAT on imported services

-Since the supplier of the imported service is not in Kenya and cannot be registered for VAT in Kenya, the VAT on imported services is paid by the importer of the service directly to KRA.
+Since the supplier of the imported service is not in Kenya and cannot be registered for VAT in Kenya, the VAT on imported services is paid by the importer of the service directly to the tax commissioner.

 In Kenya, VAT is due at the time of supply.
 But when is the time of supply?
 According to Section 12 of the VAT Act (2013), the time of supply for an imported service is the earliest of either: